philippeducasse/zirkusmond/Readme.md

 # Zirkusmond

-Website and booking platform for Zirkusmond: show listings, ticket reservations, QR-code ticket scanning, venue rentals, and a newsletter, backed by a Django app with a Tanstack Start frontend.
+Website and booking platform for Zirkusmond: show listings, ticket reservations, QR-code ticket scanning, and a newsletter, backed by a Django app with a Tanstack Start frontend.

 ## Stack